 Never rely on one provider for all your domain hosting.
 Even though you love Namecheap, try as much as possible to diversify your hosting.

-Tip: Use a mixture of premium hosting companies such as PBN Pilot.
+Tip: Use a mixture of premium hosting companies like PBN Pilot.

 - Low-cost Hosting Providers